 This is not to imply that they are short-sighted where their business is concerned or are sabotaging their business by focusing too narrowly – they are in fact smart as they are targeting customers in their natural habitats, viz, at work, at home, local nearby stores etc.

 So, in this article we will tell you all about hyperlocal marketing, how and why is it so effective, how brands can implement it and which brands are killing it.

 What is Hyperlocal Marketing?

-In layman language, Hyperlocal Marketing is targeting customers in a very specific area which generally has geographical restrictions.
+In layman’s language, hyperlocal social media marketing is targeting customers in a very specific area which generally has geographical restrictions.
 One can target an area which is far from their current location or which is close at a distance of a few blocks or streets.

 Benefits of Hyperlocal Marketing

-Where objectives are concerned, the key purpose of hyperlocal marketing is to drive footfall to physical locations and leverage near-me searches, which garner strong commercial intent.
-Apparently, the keywords that users use to search can be used to generate leads and drive pay per click for businesses.
+Where objectives are concerned, the key purpose of hyperlocal advertising is to drive footfall to physical locations and leverage near-me searches, which garner strong commercial intent.
+Apparently, the keywords that users use to search can be used to generate leads and drive pay-per-click for businesses.